 The Pacific Dunes Ranch offers horseback riding with tours for those who want to see the dunes that way.
 There are many trails to explore as well as some for privately owned horses.
 Also on site is an RV Campground adjacent to the Oceano Dunes Preserve.
 Pacific Dunes Ranch 1205 Silver Spur Place Oceano, California 93445.
 805-489-7787.

 Getting to Oceano Dunes

-Enjoy the small town atmosphere of Oceano and the unbeatable weather that the Central Coast offers.
+Enjoy the small-town atmosphere of Oceano and the unbeatable weather that the Central Coast offers.
 Oceano Dunes are about 12 miles south of San Luis Obispo, three miles south of Pismo Beach.
-This beautiful area of California’s central coast is perfect for weekend getaway or an entire vacation.
+This beautiful area of California’s central coast is perfect for a weekend getaway or an entire vacation.

 Oceano Dunes SVRA 928 Pacific Avenue Oceano CA 93445.
 Ocean Dune State Vehicular Recreation Area has 1,500 acres, featuring beach and dune riding.